Responding to a suspected case of foot-and-mouth disease

 - Apply enhanced biosecurity measures.
 This may include working with livestock owners to implement the following:

 - Prevent animals being moved to or from the property.
-Suspect stock should not be moved near to, or across, a public road.

 - Prevent movement from the property of vehicles, clothing, animal feed, waste material or anything that has been in contact with the suspect stock.